 Callander has significant archaeology.

-There are Scheduled Monuments within the long term Claish Farm site including a rare monument - Neolithic timber hall.
-There is a designated landscape on the opposite side of the River from Churchfields and Claish Farm sites in which there are further setting issues.
-There is farming evidence from medieval period showing different agricultural practices.
-There is also Mollands Special Site of Scientific Interest (SSSI).
-It is a key locality in a network of sites where pollen analysis and radiocarbon dating of sediments have been used to constrain the timing and extent of the last phase of glaciation in Scotland.
+There are Scheduled Ancient Monuments

+(SAMs) within the long term Claish Farm site

+including a rare monument - Neolithic timber

+hall.
+There is a designated landscape on the

+opposite side of the River from Churchfields

+and Claish Farm sites in which there are

+further setting issues.
+There is farming

+evidence from medieval period showing

+different agricultural practices.